Initial Requirements for Earning ARRT Credentials

 View Primary Requirements

-The postprimary pathway is for those who are currently certified and registered with ARRT and would like to pursue an additional credential.
-The postprimary pathway may also be used by those who hold a credential from ARDMS or NMTCB.
+You can use the postprimary pathway if you're currently certified and registered with ARRT and would like to pursue an additional credential.
+ARDMS or NMTCB credential holders can also use the postprimary pathway.

 Bone Densitometry